coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 In order to generate the schema you must have a way of determining the shape of the data for the selected dataset.
 Some APIs provide endpoints that allow you to query metadata about a dataset, such as which fields are available and what type of data they contain.
 Alternatively you can query the first row of data and infer this information based on the results.

-The schema you generate must have all of the same fields as those used in a regular sync table, such as `properties`, `id`, and `primary`.
-In addition it must include an [`identity` definition][schemas_identity], which specifies the unique ID of the table.
-This identity typically includes the `dynamicUrl`, to distinguish it from other datasets.
+The schema you generate must have all of the same fields as those used in a regular sync table, such as `properties`, `idProperty`, and `displayProperty`.

 ```ts
 pack.addDynamicSyncTable({